jdferreira/data-processing-book/index.md

 5. Change the regular expression in the Python script in order to find other sequences.
 For each of these patterns, save a new file named `relevant_sequences_2.csv` and `relevant_sequences_3.csv` respectively.

     a.
-Sequences where the first 5 aminoacids are polar.
+Sequences where the first 5 aminoacids are non-polar.

     b.
 Sequences that contain a methionine, followed by any aminoacid, followed by either a serine or a proline.